jim-lub/swordQuest-UI/README.md

 > _Heals a friendly target for %._

 > **Shield**
-> ⤷ Magic ⤍ Restoration ⤍ Shield\
+> ⤷ Magic ⤍ Restoration ⤍ Absorb\
 > Cooldown: 10s\
 > _Shield a friendly target, absorbing % damage.
 Lasts 10 sec.
 While the shield holds, spellcasting will not be interrupted by damage.
-Once shielded, the target cannot be shielded again for 15 sec._\
+Once shielded, the target cannot be shielded again for 15 sec._

 >**Orbs of Health**\
 > ⤷ Magic ⤍ Restoration ⤍ Heal\
 > Cooldown: 10s\
 > _Emits % healing orbs around the player.
-The player or a friendly target can pick up the orbs and receive a % heal._\
+The player or a friendly target can pick up the orbs and receive a % heal._